-These are The Crochet Crowd Super Basics
+These are The Crochet Crowd Super Basics and in my opinion, the BEST way for a new beginner to learn.

 2. How to make the beginning slip stitch easily, hook size tutorial, understanding gauge and basic chaining